 - If lettuce has a core, such as iceberg lettuce, remove it before washing.

-- When you have loose leaves, such as mesclun, that can't easily be held under cold running water, immerse the leaves in a large clean bowl or a salad spinner filled with cold water.
-Toss them around in the water for 30 seconds or more.
-Drain and repeat twice.
+- When you have loose leaves, such as mesclun, that can't easily be held under cold running water, use a colander or a salad spinner.
+Toss them around under the running water and repeat.
+Using a sink filled with water to wash produce is never recommended.

 - Never wash leafy greens with soap, detergent or bleach, since these can leave residues that are not meant to be consumed.
 The U.S. Food and Drug Administration doesn't recommend using commercial produce washes because these also may leave residues.

-- If leafy greens are labeled as "pre-washed" or "ready-to-eat," use them without additional washing, since it is unlikely to enhance their safety.
+- If leafy greens are labeled as "pre-washed" or "ready-to-eat," washing them is not necessary.

 - After washing fresh greens, pat them dry with paper towels or a freshly clean kitchen towel — or use a salad spinner — to help remove excess liquid.